ericgio/react-bootstrap-typeahead/README.md

   }}
 />
 ```

-### Duplicate Data
-You may have unexpected results if your data contains duplicate options.
-For this reason, it is highly recommended that you pass in objects with unique identifiers (eg: an id) if possible.

-### Data Sources
-The component simply handles rendering and selection of the data that is passed in.
-It is agnostic about the data source (eg: an async endpoint), which should be handled separately.

 ## Rendering
 `react-bootstrap-typeahead` is intended to work with standard [Bootstrap](http://getbootstrap.com/) components and styles.
 It provides basic rendering for your data by default, but also allows for more advanced options should the need arise.